Skip to main content

 Snoek (Smoked Fish)

-Smoked barracouta fish popular along Namibia's coast, especially in Swakopmund.
-Snoek has a rich, smoky flavor and flaky texture.
-Grilled over open flames at braais or served in curries and stews.
-A West Coast delicacy with Cape Dutch culinary roots.
+Smoked barracouta, popular along the coast and especially in Swakopmund.
+The smoke gives it a rich flavor, and the flesh flakes apart.
+It's grilled over the coals at braais or worked into curries and stews.
+A West Coast specialty with Cape Dutch roots.

 Allergens: